roshray/Dive-into-Sequence/README.md

                      \ p^t = softmax(o^t)       .........(4)
                     \end{equation*}$$

-**the parameters are the bias vectors b and c along with the weight matrices U , V and W , respectively, for input-to-hidden, hidden-to output and hidden-to-hidden connections.
+**the parameters are the bias vectors `b` and `c` along with the weight matrices `U , V and W` , respectively, for `input-to-hidden`, `hidden-to output` and `hidden-to-hidden` connections.
 This is an example of a recurrent network that maps an input sequence to an output sequence of the same length.**